hyperstack-org/hyperstack/docs/dsl/hyper-model.md

 end
 ```

-For Hyperstack to see this change, this file needs to be moved (or copied if you have some server-side models) to the `apps/Hyperstack` folder.
+For Hyperloop to see this change, this file needs to be moved (or copied if you have some server-side models) to the `apps/Hyperloop` folder.

 ### Explicit Scope Access

-In order to prevent unauthorized access to information like scope counts, lists of record ids, etc, Hyperstack now (see issue https://github.com/ruby-Hyperstack/hyper-mesh/issues/43) requires you explicitly allow scopes to be viewed on the client, otherwise you will get an AccessViolation.
+In order to prevent unauthorized access to information like scope counts, lists of record ids, etc, Hyperloop now (see issue https://github.com/ruby-Hyperloop/hyper-mesh/issues/43) requires you explicitly allow scopes to be viewed on the client, otherwise you will get an AccessViolation.

 To globally allow access to all scopes add this to the ApplicationRecord class